 The City issues revenue bonds where the City pledges income derived from the acquired or constructed assets to pay debt service.
 In 1991 and 1992, the voters of the City approved the issuance of \$1,500,000 and \$2,000,000, respectively, of sewer system revenue bonds to finance the costs of constructing extensions to the sewer system.
 Bonds totaling \$1,270,000 and \$1,135,000 were issued in 1992 and 1993, respectively.
 The 1992 and 1993 revenue bonds were issued in connection with a grant/loan program called Missouri State Revolving Fund.
 The interest costs for these bond issues are subsidized by the earnings of reserve funds established with no-interest loans from the Missouri Department of Natural Resources and the U.S. Environmental Protection Agency.
+Therefore, the effective rate of the bonds is less than the stated rate.
 The 1992 bonds are in denominations of \$5,000 each and bear interest at rates of 4.25% to 6.55%.
 The 1993 bonds are in denominations of \$1,000 each, or multiples thereof, and bear interest at rates of 3.4% to 5.4%.

 In 1994, the City issued \$1,240,000 of sewer system refunding revenue bonds.
-The bonds were issued for the purpose of refunding \$1,355,000 aggregate principal amount of the City's outstanding sewer revenue bonds dated March 1, 1986, which were issued for the purpose of extending and improving the system (See also Note 17, Refunded Debt).
+The bonds were issued for the purpose of refunding \$1,355,000 aggregate principal amount of the City's outstanding sewer revenue bonds dated March 1, 1986, which were issued for the purpose of extending and improving the system.
 The City transferred the proceeds of the refunding bonds in the amount of \$1,240,000, together with an additional amount of \$180,006 of available funds of the City, for deposit in an escrow fund.
-Such monies deposited with the escrow agent were used to purchase direct obligations of the United States of America maturing in such amounts and at such times as shall be sufficient, together with the interest to accrue thereon, to pay the principal of and interest on the outstanding 1986 bonds that shall become due and payable on September 1, 1994, and to redeem and pay the principal of and accrued interest on the 1986 bonds remaining outstanding on September 1, 1994 at a redemption price equal to 103% of the principal amount thereof.
-The 1994 bonds are in denominations of \$5,000 each, or multiples thereof, and bear interest at rates of 3.0% to 5.3%.
+Such monies deposited with the escrow agent were used to purchase direct obligations of the United States of America maturing in such amounts and at such times as were sufficient, together with the interest to accrue thereon, to pay the principal of and interest on the outstanding 1986 bonds on September 1, 1994, and to redeem and pay the principal of and accrued interest on the 1986 bonds remaining outstanding on September 1, 1994 at a redemption price equal to 103% of the principal amount thereof.
+The reduction in cash flow requirements to service the refunding issue was approximately \$210,000.